kj89/testnet_manuals/sei/README.md

  - 80GB Disk
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

-### Optimal Hardware Requirements
+### Recommended Hardware Requirements
  - 4x CPUs; the faster clock speed the better
  - 8GB RAM
  - 200GB of storage (SSD or NVME)
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

-## Set up your sei fullnode
+## Set up your paloma fullnode
 ### Option 1 (automatic)
-You can setup your sei fullnode in few minutes by using automated script below.
+You can setup your paloma fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!
 ```
-wget -O sei_testnet.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/sei/sei_testnet.sh && chmod +x sei_testnet.sh && ./sei_testnet.sh
+wget -O sei.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/sei/sei.sh && chmod +x sei.sh && ./sei.sh
 ```

 ### Option 2 (manual)